 3. Focus on Who is Engaging With You

 ABM is all about the target accounts.
 So, if you are hitting on the wrong accounts, then your efforts are going waste.
 Set some metrics that engage you with your customers.
 Look out for companies who do respond to your content, the people within that organization and see how frequently are they engaging with your content.
 And this is how you will be able to find how far you are getting along with hitting the right target accounts.

-Why is setting Account Based Marketing (ABM) metrics beforehand essential?
+Why is setting Up ABM metrics beforehand essential?

-Setting up your marketing campaign’s KPIs are extremely important.
+Setting up your marketing campaign’s KPIs is extremely important.
 Mainly because it:

 - Helps in communicating your goals